-- Does the interviewer have the interview information, including time, date, and links?
+Does the interviewer have the interview information, including the time, date, and links?

 Be thoughtful about choosing your interview team

-- Even more so with remote sessions than in person, be mindful of overall time commitment.
-If possible, limit the # of interviewers to the core team.
-3 is a good number – research has shown that there are diminishing returns for each individual interviewer after a certain point.
+Even more so with remote sessions than in person, be mindful of overall time commitment.
+If possible, limit the number of interviewers to the core team.
+Three is a good number——research has shown that there are diminishing returns for each individual interviewer after a certain point.

-- Keep the process structured and repeatable – this is even more important in a remote environment where the team is not co-located.
+Keep the process structured and repeatable——this is even more important in a remote environment where the team is not in the same space.

-- Remember that you will be missing out on opportunities for non-verbal communication so look for ways to emphasize verbal cues.
-Over-emote and look for ways to build connections.
+Remember that you’ll be missing out on opportunities for non-verbal communication, so look for ways to emphasize verbal cues.
+Overemote and look for ways to build connections.

-- After you ask a question, give someone the appropriate amount of time to respond.
-A few seconds of ‘lag time” are fine.
-The interviewee may need time to get her thoughts together prior to responding.
+Give someone the appropriate amount of time to respond after you ask a question.
+A few seconds of “lag time” are fine.
+As with in-person interviews, the interviewee may need time to get her thoughts together prior to responding.

 Always make sure the candidate understands the next step(s).
 During a period of heightened anxiety, helping them understand what to expect makes a big difference.

-So what should we do differently or better?
+Assess what you can do differently or better

 In this time of turbulence, stick with the proven basics.
-Think more about tightening up your process vs. changing things all together.
-Remember, a good interview process should be channel agnostic and as long as you are creating a bias-free way to collect data, connect with the candidate, and share feedback, you’re off to a great start.
-But the following will enhance the process when hiring remotely.
+Think more about tightening up your process versus changing things altogether.
+Remember: A good interview process should be channel agnostic and as long as you’re creating a bias-free way to collect data, connect with the candidate, and share feedback, you’re off to a great start.
+But the following will enhance the process when hiring remotely:

-- Choose your interview team wisely … no more than 3 interviewers.
+Choose your interview team wisely—no more than three interviewers.